StingerHU/WASDPad/README.md

 ## Modern controls.
 Original hardware.

-**WASDPad+** is an open hardware game controller designed for classic computers using the traditional Atari-style digital joystick interface.
+**WASDPad+** is a custom hardware game controller designed for Commodore 64, Amiga and compatible retro computers.

 It combines the familiar precision of a keyboard-style WASD layout with an electrical architecture designed specifically for original retro hardware.